 2000 - Present

-The most valuable 1946 Walking Liberty Half Dollars demonstrate how condition and mint variety dramatically influence market prices.
+The most valuable 1946 Walking Liberty Half Dollars prove that condition and mint variety can turn a common coin into a five-figure treasure.

-At the apex sits the 1946 MS68 Philadelphia mint specimen at $57,600, representing the single highest graded example across all three mint varieties.
-This exceptional piece showcases the technical difficulty of preserving Walking Liberty designs in perfect condition.
+At the very top sits the 1946 MS68 Philadelphia specimen at $57,600 — the single finest-graded example across all three mint varieties.
+This exceptional piece features vibrant rainbow toning on both sides and full original mint luster, traits that define the absolute pinnacle of the series.

 History Of The 1946 Half Dollar

-The 1946 Walking Liberty half dollar represents a pivotal moment in American coinage history, marking the second-to-last year of production for one of the nation’s most celebrated coin designs.
+The 1946 Walking Liberty half dollar marks the second-to-last year of production for one of America’s most celebrated coin designs — and it tells the story of a nation transitioning from wartime to peacetime.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)